XP-Tekurai99/Western-Governors-University/README.md

 Earning a bachelor’s degree in Computer Science online designed by industry experts combines theoretical depth and technical know-how, all adding to the practical knowledge acquired through experience and certifications.

 ### Courses
-* Solidity Path: Beginner to Intermediate Smart Contracts
+* Computer Science
+  * Computer Architecture
+* Software
+  * Scripting and Programming - Applications
-  * fd
+* Data Management
-* Chainlink Path: Decentralized Oracles
-* Advanced Solidity Path: Get In-depth Knowledge
-* Beyond Ethereum Path: Explore the Blockchain Ecosystem
+* Secure Systems Analysis and Design

 ## Languages, Libraries, and Frameworks